Veterinary Acupuncture: Acupuncture for Dogs and Cats

 If something concerns you after your pet’s acupuncture treatment, contact Badger Veterinary Hospital-Beloit right away.

-How often and for how long should we treat my pet?
+How often and for how long should my pet have acupuncture treatments?